janestreet/magic-trace/README.md

 Intel PT is the foundational technology upon which magic-trace rests.
 We'd like to thank the people at Intel for their years-long efforts to make it available, despite its slow uptake in the greater software community.

 magic-trace would not be possible without `perf`s extensive support for Intel PT. `perf` does most of the work in interpreting Intel PT's output, and magic-trace likely wouldn't exist were it not for their efforts.
-Thank you, everyone who contributed.
+Thank you, `perf` developers.

 magic-trace's UI is a fork of [Perfetto](https://github.com/janestreet/magic-trace/wiki/About-the-UI), with minor modifications.
-We'd like to thank the people at Google who worked on it, it solves a hard problem well so we don't have to.
+We'd like to thank the people at Google responsible for it.
+It's a high quality codebase that solves a hard problem well.